 Is the National Film & Sci-Fi Museum suitable for visitors of all abilities?

 The National Film & Sci-Fi Museum team is committed to making sure that all our visitors have an amazing experience.
-We want the widest number of people to enjoy the building, collection, exhibits and events.
+We want the widest range of people to enjoy the building, collection, exhibits and events.

 What is the accessibility of the venue?